mbesio/tennis-bracket-fe/README.md

 # Let's predict tennis - tennis predictions

-> An app to predict the winners of ATP Major and Masters tournaments
+> An app to predict the winners of ATP Major and Masters professional tennis tournaments

 > See site [here](https://letspredicttennis.com/)